AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_01_components_of_a_clean_architecture.md

 In the rest of the book we will design part of a simple house renting system, so let's consider that a user wants to see the available houses on our web site https://www.rentomatic.com.
 They open the browser and type the address, then clicking on menus and buttons they reach the page with the list of all the houses that our company rents.

 Let's assume that this address is https://www.rentomatic.com/houses?status=available, so when the user's browser accesses that URL an HTTP request reaches our system.
-There is a component of our system that is waiting for connections that contain an HTTP request, let's call it "web framework"[^web framework].
+There is a component of our system that is waiting for connections that contain an HTTP request, let's call it "web framework"[^webframework].

-[^web framework]: there are many more layers that the HTTP request has to go through before reaching the actual web framework, for example the web server, but since the purpose of those layers is mostly to increase performances, I am not going to consider them in this book.
+[^webframework]: there are many more layers that the HTTP request has to go through before reaching the actual web framework, for example the web server, but since the purpose of those layers is mostly to increase performances, I am not going to consider them in this book.

 The purpose of this component is to understand the HTTP request, and to retrieve the data that we need to provide a response.
 In this simple case there are two important parts of the request, namely the endpoint itself, that is `/houses`, and a single query string parameter, `status=available`.
 Endpoints are like commands for our system, so when a user accesses one of them, they signal to the system that a specific service has been requested, which in this case is the list of all the houses that are available for rent.